Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Retrofitting Byte-Level llm s with

 We evaluate \ours on the challenging tasks of speeding up byte-level LLMs.
-MTP is crucial for byte-level LLMs as they require more tokens than sub-word LLMs to generate text with the same length.
-Furthermore, byte-level LLMs allow us to explore large window sizes and more mixtures components due to their small vocabulary size.
-We implement our \ourspl variants in the \texttt{cirkit} library \citep{cirkit} and provide it in our supplementary materials.
+We speed-up two models, EvaByte 6.5B, which already has \gls{mtp} capabilities, and Llama 3.2 3B (Byte), which does not and is a byte-fied version of the popular subword-level LLM.
+Detailed parameters of both models can be found in~\cref{app:target-model-details}.
+We implement our \ourspl variants in the \texttt{cirkit} library~\citep{cirkit} and provide it in our supplementary materials.

-\textbf{Target model.} We work with EvaByte \citep{evabyte2025} as our byte-level \gls{llm}, because it is open source, publicly available, and obtains results that are competitive to subword-level \glspl{llm} on benchmarks~\citep{evabyte2025}.
-EvaByte is a 6.5B byte-level model with an embedding size of $4096$, a vocabulary of $320$ byte tokens and a maximum context window of 32k bytes.
-EvaByte has been pre-trained as an \gls{mtp} model with a prediction window of $n=8$ bytes.
-In our experiments, we retrofit the released fine-tuned version of EvaByte, EvaByte-SFT~\citep{evabyte2025}.
-EvaByte-SFT has been fine-tuned on a data mix of T\"ulu 3~\citep{lambert2024tulu3}, OpenCoder~\citep{huang2024opencoder} stages one and two, and OpenHermes 2.5.\footnote{ The information above is from personal communication with the authors.} We note that EvaByte's solid performance on benchmarks is based on greedy decoding when the model is used for STP, which we name \ebstp{}.
-For this reason, we set \ebstp{} as the target model for speculative decoding.
-We do so to \emph{accelerate generation without sacrificing generation quality}.
+\textbf{EvaByte 6.5B.} EvaByte~\citep{evabyte2025} is an open source, publicly available byte-level model that obtains results that are competitive to subword-level \glspl{llm} on benchmarks~\citep{evabyte2025}, see~\cref{app:evabyte-details}.
+Importantly, EvaByte has been pretrained as an \gls{mtp} model with a prediction window of $n=8$ bytes.
+As a result, it can already speed-up generation very effectively with greedy speculative decoding.
+However, its acceptance rate with speculative sampling is hampered by the unrealistic independence assumptions which we relax with \ours.
+Moreover, we will see that EvaByte's pretraining enables us to successfully extend prediction to $n=16$ tokens.
+Thus, we retrofit EvaByte-SFT~\citep{evabyte2025}, which has been instruction fine-tuned on a data mix of T\"ulu 3~\citep{lambert2024tulu3}, OpenCoder~\citep{huang2024opencoder} stages one and two, and OpenHermes 2.5.
+We note that EvaByte's solid performance on benchmarks is obtained via Medusa-style lossy speculative decoding with the \gls{mtp} head, which in the case of sampling comes with a loss in quality compared to \ebstp{} ($n=1$).
+We therefore set \ebstp{} as the target model for speculative decoding to \emph{accelerate generation without sacrificing generation quality}.

+\textbf{Llama 3.2 3B (Byte).} We also retrofit a Llama3.2 3B model~\citep{grattafiori2024} to show that our findings generalise.
+Since we focus on byte-level LLMs, we retrofit the byte-level version that has been distilled from the subword-level model in~\citet{minixhofer2025crosstokenizer} while retaining most of Llama's downstream performance.\footnote{\scalebox{.99}{\url{http://hf.co/benjamin/Llama3-2-3B-IT-Byte}}} The byte-fied Llama3.2 3B model was fine-tuned on T\"ulu 3 with a context length of $2048$.
+As opposed to EvaByte, the byte-fied version of Llama was not pretrained for multi-token prediction.
+As such, the boost we can get from \ours is smaller than that for EvaByte, as it is more challenging to adapt it to long windows with LoRA adapters only on the last few layers.